We’re finally on to the next logical step in our study of signal integrity – impedance. So what is impedance and why does it matter?

 We also need to consider that the trace could be a microstrip (on the outer layer of the board) or a stripline (on an inner layer with references above and below the trace) structure.
 There are other types of structures such as dual stripline or buried microstrip but I just wanted to provide an example of 2 of the primary types of structures you’ll deal with.
 In both examples, when you decrease the dielectric thickness, you’ll decrease the impedance.
 Likewise, increasing thickness will increase impedance.
 Generally speaking, for the same dielectric thickness and trace width, you’ll have a higher impedance on a microstrip line than you will for a stripline because of the additional capacitance provided in the stripline structure.

 The last factor that can play a major part in trace impedance is the trace width.
 If you increase the trace width, the impedance will go down.
-If you increase it, it will go up.
+If you decrease the width, the impedance will go up.

 So what makes all these properties behave the way they do?
 You can trace most of the changes down to how the capacitance is calculated.
 Looking at the equation for capacitance in a parallel plate, we can see there is dependency on dielectric constant, separation between the plates (d), as well as the area (A).